Digital Planning Tool: Blue-Green Infrastructure Planner (BGI Planner)

 The BGI Planner

-The BGI Planner is a map-based web application designed to assist staff in Berlin's planning departments at the Senate and district levels by integrating blue-green infrastructure measures into new and existing planning processes.
-Its aim is to enhance Berlin's resilience to the impacts of climate change, including heavy rainfall and heatwaves.
-The tool seeks to facilitate strategic decision-making during the initial planning stages and provides guidance in subsequent stages for implementing specific measures.
+The BGI Planner is a map-based web application designed to support staff in Berlin’s planning departments at both Senate and district levels in integrating blue-green infrastructure measures into new and existing planning processes.
+The aim is to increase Berlin’s resilience to the impacts of climate change, such as heavy rainfall and heat.
+The tool is intended to facilitate strategic decision-making in early planning phases and to provide guidance for the implementation of concrete measures in later phases.

 2023: Initial Development